The Southern Company (SO) upgraded Issued by Wall Street Gurus

-The Southern Company (NYSE:SO) went down by -0.54% from its latest closing price compared to the recent 1-year high of $77.24.
-The company’s stock price has collected 2.04% of gains in the last five trading sessions.
+The Southern Company (NYSE:SO) went up by 0.12% from its latest closing price compared to the recent 1-year high of $77.24.
+The company’s stock price has collected -0.95% of loss in the last five trading sessions.
 The Wall Street Journal reported on 04/30/22 that Tariff Probe Casts Shadow on U.S. Solar Build-Out

 Is It Worth Investing in The Southern Company (NYSE :SO) Right Now?

-The Southern Company (NYSE:SO) scored a price-to-earnings ratio above its average ratio, recording 35.31 x from its present earnings ratio.
+The Southern Company (NYSE:SO) scored a price-to-earnings ratio above its average ratio, recording 35.16 x from its present earnings ratio.
 Plus, the 36-month beta value for SO is at 0.47.
+Opinions of the stock are interesting as 4 analysts out of 20 who provided ratings for The Southern Company declared the stock was a “buy,” while 1 rated the stock as “overweight,” 10 rated it as “hold,” and 4 as “sell.”

 3 Tiny Stocks Primed to Explode